Margate - Snug

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

 Margate - Snug's median income among taxpayers was $52,522 in financial year 2022.
 The average income stood at $81,378 during the same period.
-For Greater Hobart, the median and average incomes were $51,272 and $63,777 respectively.
-Based on Wage Price Index growth of 11.94% since financial year 2022, estimated incomes for March 2025 would be approximately $58,793 (median) and $91,095 (average).
-Census data shows that household, family and personal incomes in Margate - Snug cluster around the 54th percentile nationally.
+These figures compare to Greater Hobart's median and average incomes of $51,272 and $63,777 respectively.
+By September 2025, estimated median and average incomes in Margate - Snug are approximately $59,786 and $92,633, based on a Wage Price Index growth of 13.83% since financial year 2022.
+Census data indicates that household, family and personal incomes in Margate - Snug cluster around the 54th percentile nationally.
 The income bracket of $1,500 - 2,999 captures 37.3% of the community (3,277 individuals), which is consistent with broader trends across the metropolitan region showing 32.2% in the same category.
 After housing costs, residents retain 87.5% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income